intellispire/commercestore/readme.md

 For detailed setup instructions, visit the official [Documentation](https://commercestore.com/documentation/) page.

 1. You can clone the GitHub repository: `https://github.com/commercestore/commercestore.git`
-2. Or download it directly as a ZIP file: `https://github.com/commercestore/commercestore/archive/master.zip`
+2. Or download it directly as a ZIP file: `https://github.com/commercestore/commercestore/archive/min.zip`

 This will download the latest developer copy of CommerceStore.

+Once downloaded, you must cd into the commercestore directory and run `composer install` in order to install the dependencies.

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/intellispire/commercestore/issues?state=open)!